-- In order to assure proper business conduct by the Group, internal policies shall be established, defining the controlling sectors in charge of each subsidiary, responsibilities, authority, management methods of subsidiaries, and other rules. - In order to audit the appropriateness of operations of the Company and its subsidiaries, an internal auditing sector shall be established under the direct control of the President and Chief Executive Officer. - 3.
-Each Japanese subsidiary, in principle, shall have a Board of Directors and an Audit & Supervisory Board Member; overseas subsidiaries shall design their organizations in accordance with local law. - 4.
-At least one Director of each subsidiary shall concurrently serve as a Director, Executive Officer, or employee of another company in the Group. - 5.
-The section with oversight for financial information offers guidance and training to subsidiaries to ensure that they handle financial information appropriately. - 6.
-The section with oversight for risk management provides subsidiaries with guidance and training on risk management practices. - 7.
-The section supervising compliance shall provide subsidiaries with guidance and education on compliance.
+- 1. In order to assure proper business conduct by the Group, internal policies shall be established, defining the controlling sectors in charge of each subsidiary, responsibilities, authority, management methods of subsidiaries, and other rules. - 2.
+In order to audit the appropriateness of operations of the Company and its subsidiaries, an internal auditing sector shall be established under the direct control of the President and Chief Executive Officer.
+An internal auditing function shall be established in major subsidiaries as well, and this body shall conduct audits of sections and subsidiaries collaborating with the internal auditing sector of the Company. - Each Japanese subsidiary, in principle, shall have a Board of Directors and an Audit & Supervisory Board Member; overseas subsidiaries shall design their organizations in accordance with local law. - At least one Director of each subsidiary shall concurrently serve as a Director, Executive Officer, or employee of another company in the Group.

+- The section with oversight for financial information offers guidance and training to subsidiaries to ensure that they handle financial information appropriately. - 6.
+The section with oversight for risk management provides subsidiaries with guidance and training on risk management practices. - The section supervising compliance shall provide subsidiaries with quidance and education on compliance.